ProtoFaze/Versa-Case-study/readme.md

 ## Step 4: Clone the repository
 Clone the repository to your local machine.

-## Step 5: run the project in the repository
+## Step 5: Run the project in the repository
-in your terminal, remember to change directory [cd] to where you downloaded the repository and run
+In your terminal, remember to change directory [cd] to where you downloaded the repository and run.
 ```shell
 ts-node bigbang.ts
 ```